Three pink tennis balls on a blue court

 ITF Rule 26, Case 3: “A ball in play hits a bird flying over the court.
 Is this a hindrance?
 Decision: Yes.”

 The point should continue as normal.
 They do not get a let (because this is within their control).
-You can call a let if it hinders your play, if you do it immediately.
+You can call a let if it hinders your play, but you must make the call immediately.

 Source: